 Veterans Administration Medical Center (VAMC)

 The Veterans Administration Medical Center in Boston serves as a referral center for complex otolaryngologic problems from other Veterans Hospitals throughout the New England region.
-Rotations at the VAMC in the first, fourth and fifth years of residency training provide a rich experience in head and neck oncologic surgery, sinus surgery, and general otolaryngology.
+Rotations at the VAMC in the first and fourth years of residency training provide a rich experience in head and neck oncologic surgery, sinus surgery, and general otolaryngology.
 The residents have the opportunity to learn in an environment that traditionally has provided significant latitude for making autonomous decisions under an amount of supervision that assures patient safety and aims to achieve optimum outcomes for patients.
 Residents learn graduated responsibility for patient care and surgical intervention within a system where they play a major role in patient care.
-Our newest VAMC recruit, Jason Kass, MD, PHD is a graduate of the BUSM.
-He completed his residency at UPMC, as well as a microvascular fellowship with Eric Genden at Mt.
-Sinai.

 Michael Cunningham, MD Chief of Otolaryngology